IUC4801/scanax/README.md

 - VS Code 1.75.0 or higher
 - Optional: Groq API key from https://console.groq.com/keys
 - Backend server (can use free default or deploy your own)

+> **Privacy Notice**: Scanax sends code snippets to external APIs for analysis.
+See our [Privacy Policy](PRIVACY.md) for details on data handling, third-party services, and your rights under GDPR/CCPA.

 ### Installation